iElibazz/iElibazz/README.md

 - **Version Control**: Git and GitHub
 - **Operating System**: Linux Shell

+## 💡 Fun Fact
+I am a bass 🎸 player (if my username wasn't that obvious 😁)

 ## 💼 Let's Connect!

 I am eager to connect with like-minded individuals and also open to internship opportunities.
 Feel free to reach out!